0x178F/mongodb-backup-script/README.md

 - The _delete_period_ variable determines how long backups should be kept before being deleted.
 The default is 30 days.
 - The _backup_folder_ variable determines where the backups will be stored.
 The default is a folder called "backups".
 - The _log_file_ variable determines the location of the log file, which will contain information about the backup process.
+- The _parallel_backup_ variable determines whether the backup is started in parallel.

 ## Usage